 -By Angela Borders

-As Pride draws to a close we thought it would be good to take a look back on Pride’s origins and reflect on why it matters so much.
+As Pride Month 2021 begins, we thought it would be good to take a look back on Pride’s origins and reflect on why it matters so much.
 Also, we want to make sure that if anyone wants to celebrate/get involved with Pride that they have the info needed—it’s not too late to get out there and join in the celebration!
 So buckle up and let’s dive in to where pride came from, why it’s so important, and how you can get involved.

 Origins of Pride